 How to Monitor Office 365 Mail Queues and Troubleshoot Slow Email Delivery for Exchange and Exchange Online

 Despite the recurring predictions for its death, businesses of all sizes still run on email.
 Yes, messaging and news feeds like Yammer and Slack have a place in corporate collaboration.
 But the asynchronous nature of email is what makes it adaptable and robust.
 This asynchronous delivery is critical to make email robust and scalable.
 It also makes it exceedingly difficult to continuously monitor.

 But when everything was behind the firewall, it was easy enough to detect stuck exchange server mail queues and resolve the situation.
 Now with cloud-based systems like Office 365 and Google Apps, it’s nearly impossible to monitor what’s working and what isn’t — unless you are using CloudReady, of course.

 How CloudReady Monitors Mail Queue Performance

 CloudReady has invested considerable time and effort in developing our email sensors to solve just this problem.
-All of the CloudReady Email Sensors including Exchange Online, Hosted Exchange, Outlook Web App, IMAP, Gmail and On-Premise Email (MAPI) sensors send synthetic emails between the mail platform and our CloudReady auto-responders.
+All of the CloudReady Email Sensors including Exchange Online, Hosted Exchange, Outlook Web App, IMAP, Gmail, and On-Premise Email (MAPI) sensors send synthetic emails between the mail platform and our auto-responders.
 We knew from the beginning that testing email delivery, reliability and performance was critical to our customers confidence in the cloud.

 How Does It Work?

-All of our CloudReady sensors exercise the entire email system by sending a small test message from the sensor to our auto-responders in the cloud.
+All of our CloudReady sensors exercise the entire email system by sending a small test message from the sensor to our cloud auto-responders.
 When the sensor is browser-based, Gmail or Outlook Web App (OWA) for example, the sensor will navigate through the product to generate a test message just like a real user would — opening dialogs, hitting compose buttons, etc. Exoprise emulates a real user utilizing the product end-to-end and monitoring the whole experience.
 For reliable and accurate monitoring, a simple API test won’t get the job done.